 Image Source: Apple

 While websites are the greatest way to focus on your brand, it's important to consider social media - which in 2022 has become a secondary website.
-A majority of people are now turning to social media for honest representations of a business and looking for reviews, feedback, customer service, and more.
+Most people are now turning to social media for honest representations of a business and looking for reviews, feedback, customer service, and more.

 You can also use your efforts here to redirect them to your official website, garnering higher online visibility for your business.